AnshikaAgarwall/UMS_Marcadeo/README.md

-This README is designed to look professional for your portfolio and explain your project clearly to a hiring manager or a fellow developer.

----

 # 🛡️ TeamGuard: Role-Based Management System

 A clean, centered, and professional User Management System built with **Django**.
 This application allows for hierarchical control where Admins manage the platform, Managers oversee assigned teams, and Users manage their own profiles.